AuthEceSoftEng/sities_documentation/elsa_app_development.md

     'volume': 100 # volume may be suppressed by the ELSA's global volume }))

+# Shutdown or power-on speakers by controlling the amplifier
+# This utility is required in case we want to play sound witohut using
+# the api and the amplifier setting in elsa.conf is True which means
+# that the amplifier will be normally in shitdown mode.
+out = rapi.set_amp(InputMessage({
+    'state': <bool>
+}))
+print(out.data['state']) # prints true is changes are successfull

 # Speak
 _temperature = 23
 out = rapi.speak(InputMessage({